kraudy/rpg_language/README.md

 ## ILE

 As complexity increased, a way to tackle it was needed.
-Modularization was the chosen way.
+Modularization was the chosen way by IBM.

-Take that monolithic 10 thousand line program and divide it into logical units of execution called **functions**, which have their own context local variables that are created when the function executes and deleted after it finishes (pops up from the stack).
+Take that monolithic 10 thousand line program and divide it into logical units of execution called **procedures/functions**, which have their own context local variables that are created when the procedure is executed and deleted after it finishes (pops up from the stack).

-In this way, a monolithic program can be divided into a series of functions.
-Furthermore, these functions can be grouped together into their own object called **MODULE** so that a program **PGM** can be formed of one or more modules, which in turn are formed from one or more functions that are logically related.
+In this way, a monolithic program can be divided into a series of procedures.
+Furthermore, these procedures can be grouped together into their own object called **MODULE**.
+A program **PGM** can be formed of one or more modules, which in turn are formed from one or more procedures that are logically related.

 This mindset helped encapsulate business logic into some containerized context, which helps a lot when dealing with complexity on large code base systems.

 Some of that business logic may be needed by other programs.
 So, since we already have it compartmentalized on this **MODULE** object, let's make it available to be used by other programs so we have a central logic and don't do copy-paste the same code on every single program (this is something still seen in the wild).
 That's when the idea of the service program **SRVPGM** began.

 A service program is like a context of context.
-It has a series of **MODULES** with their corresponding functions that can be used by other programs, hence the name **service** program.
+It has a series of **MODULES** with their corresponding procedure that can be used by other programs, hence the name **service program**.

 Service programs and modules are the backbone of the modern development environment called **Integrated Language Environment (ILE)**.
 This is the environment that we'll be using in this guide.

 ## Structure of a RPG program

-The **columnar** (legacy) RPG is composed of a series of **specifications**, **pages** or **contexts** which are roughly:
+The **columnar** (legacy) RPG is composed of a series of **specifications**, **pages** or **contexts** which are roughly the following:

-- Compilation: Input parameters to be used by the compiler.
+- **Compilation**: Input parameters to be used by the compiler.
-- Files: Listed files being written to, read from or updated.
+- **Files**: Listed files being written to, read from or updated.
-- Data: Contains global character and numeric variables like data structures, arrays, ints, chars, etc.
+- **Data**: Contains global character and numeric variables like data structures, arrays, ints, chars, etc.
-- Calculations: Operations or executable instructions to be performed.
+- **Calculations**: Operations or executable instructions to be performed.
 Usually grouped in **subroutines**
-- Output: Report generation or I/O file operations.
+- **Output**: Report generation or I/O file operations.

 A modern RPG, from now on **Free** RPG, does not have these clear specification separations.

 > **Free** means that you are not bound by columns anymore like the old columnar RPG used to be

-- Compilation: Kept with the `Ctl-opt` keyword.
+- **Compilation**: Kept with the `Ctl-opt` keyword.
-- File: Kept, kinda.
+- **File**: Kept, kinda.
 Files can be declared globally or inside a procedure, but it is usual to use embedded SQL to perform file operations on modern **SQLRPGLE** programs.
-- Data: Variables can still be declared globally or locally to procedures.
+- **Data**: Variables can still be declared globally or locally to procedures.
-- Calculation: No longer defined and is replaced by procedure driven logic along with local variables.
+- **Calculations**: No longer defined and is replaced by procedure driven logic along with local variables.
-- Output: Very rarely used by hybrid RPG programs (half columnar and half free).
+- **Output**: Very rarely used by hybrid RPG programs (half columnar and half free).

 > Yes, you can use SQL statements along with RPG and move data between RPG host variables and SQL.
 Really cool stuff.